Hi! I’m Ruby, a nutritionist at WW and for this week’s blog I’ll be talking about heart health.

 Fruit and vegetables are full of vitamins, minerals and fibre and we should all be aiming for at least five varied 80g portions a day.
 You can do this by adding chopped fruit to your breakfast, veg to pasta and curry sauces or a side salad to your lunch and dinner.

 Leafy green vegetables like spinach, kale and watercress are a great source of vitamin K, which helps to protect arteries and aids healthy blood clotting.

 Blueberries, raspberries, strawberries and blackberries are all rich in antioxidants and including them in your diet can reduce several risk factors for heart disease.
 Get your fix with our delicious and super easy French berry overnight oats.

 We should be eating at least two portions of fish a week, including one oily fish such as salmon, mackerel, sardines and fresh tuna.
-Oily fish are a rich source of Omega-3 which helps to prevent heart disease, and unsmoked versions are 0 SmartPoints (yay!).
+Oily fish are a rich source of Omega-3, which helps to prevent heart disease.
 To protect the heart healthy oil content in the fish, poaching or baking are the best ways to cook it.

 Wholegrains, beans & pulses

 These fibre rich foods help to keep cholesterol at a healthy level, which in turn reduces the likelihood of developing heart disease.
 Fibre also helps with weight loss as it keeps us feeling fuller for longer.
 We should be aiming to include at least 30g of fibre in our diet each day.

 How to ensure you get your fibre fix?
 Include wholegrains in your main meals, such as brown rice, oats and other cereals, rye, whole wheats and quinoa.
 Add beans and pulses to salads, soups and stews, such as kidney beans, edamame beans, chickpeas and lentils.
 Try our lentil & vegetable soup or our spiced vegetable stew.